Burt, NY 14028

 Opportunities for visitors:

-Private haunted tours and group investigations are available year-round with reservations.
+Private haunted tours and group investigations (up to 15 participants) are available year-round with reservations.
 Call or e-mail to schedule.
 Sunday tours are public and focus on the building, its history and the haunted happenings.
 Candlelit tours available in October.

 Days/times of operation: